 Dr. Nicholas Kusnezov, orthopaedic surgery

-Nicholas Kusnezov, MD, is a board-certified and fellowship-trained orthopaedic surgeon currently practicing in Southern California.
+Nicholas Kusnezov, MD, is a board-certified, fellowship-trained orthopaedic surgeon currently practicing in Southern California.
 He works locums in addition to his full-time practice.
 He specializes in total joint replacement and limb salvage and reconstruction, with extensive experience in managing complex sports and traumatic injuries.
-After medical school, he subsequently commissioned into the U.S. Military as an officer and completed his internship and residency in orthopedic surgery through the U.S. Army at the combined program of Texas Tech University Health Sciences Center and William Beaumont Army Medical Center in El Paso, TX.
+He graduated summa cum laude from UCLA bioengineering and AOA from the UCLA David Geffen School of Medicine.
+After medical school, he commissioned into the U.S. Military and completed his residency through the U.S. Army.
+Following the fulfillment of his military service, he returned home to sunny Southern California to attend the nationally renowned Adult Reconstruction Fellowship at the University of Southern California Keck School of Medicine.

 Dr. Marye McCroskey, family medicine